SHAD0WJ0KER/python-cli/README.md

 # How to use

-1. clone this repository (pypi distribution is planned down the road).
+1. clone this repository (pypi distribution is planned down the road)
-2. From the command line run `pip install -r requirements.txt`.
+2. From the command line run `pip install -r requirements.txt`
-3. Run command `pip install .` (if you intend to change the code add option `-e`, so you won't need to reinstall module with every code change).
+3. Run command `pip install .`
+   - > [!NOTE] Pay attention to the `.` (dot) in above command
+     > [!NOTE] Run with flag `-e` if you want to change code - for more information: [pip documentation](https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs)
-4. To test, go into your python script and run:
+5. To test, go into your python script and run:

 ```py
 from colored_utils.main import Colored_utils